How to improve employee morale and maintain engagement

 Motivated employees are essential for any company looking to increase efficiency and boost productivity.
 This can be a particular challenge when people are worried about job security or when outside forces, such as the COVID pandemic, make it hard to remain upbeat.

-To compensate, Okon says that companies must be more deliberate and strategic with employee engagement.
+To compensate, companies are seeing that they must be more deliberate and strategic with employee engagement.
 Part of the solution is to recognize that all employees tend to perform at a higher level when their needs are met.

 The hierarchy of employee engagement